 Neighborhood Revitalization in Orleans Parish

-RTNO has quickly grown into one of the largest home rehabilitation non-profit organization in New Orleans, completing over 650 home repair and community revitalization projects since 2005.
-By focusing our program in target neighborhoods, RTNO meets the needs of the communities we serve quickly and efficiently by leveraging corporate, private and public dollars, volunteer labor and help from the AmeriCorps program.
-We are currently focused on meeting the growing need to make homes safer through aging in place repairs, energy-efficiency repairs and moderate kitchen and bathroom repairs.
-These repairs strengthen neighborhoods by allowing low-income homeowners to stay in their longtime times as the age, inhibiting blight from spreading and keeping invested homeowners in place.
+RTNO has quickly grown into one of the largest home rehabilitation non-profit organizations in New Orleans, completing over 650 home repair and community revitalization projects since 2005.
+By focusing our program in target neighborhoods, RTNO meets the needs of the communities we serve quickly and efficiently by leveraging corporate, private and public dollars, volunteer labor, and help from the AmeriCorps program.
+We are currently focused on meeting the growing need to make homes safer through aging in place repairs, energy-efficiency repairs, and moderate kitchen and bathroom repairs.
+These repairs strengthen neighborhoods by allowing low-income homeowners to stay in their longtime homes as the age, inhibiting blight from spreading, and keeping invested homeowners in place.

 Repairing homes, revitalizing communities, rebuilding lives.

 Rebuilding Together New Orleans is an independent nonprofit organization that focuses on providing health and safety repairs to New Orleans Residents using a combination of volunteer and professional labor.
 We are an affiliate of Rebuilding Together, a national affiliate network that shares our mission and vision in communities across the country.

 Rebuilding Together New Orleans (RTNO) started in 1988 when the Preservation Resource Center instituted a one-day neighborhood revitalization pilot program in the Lower Garden District.
 Named Christmas in October, the pilot program was modeled after the national Christmas in April program.
 It was implemented to address the needs of existing homeowners, namely the elderly and disabled who had become ill equipped to manage home repair.